-integrity;

-particular expertise (sector and functional);

-how their skills complement those of the existing Board members;

-$\mathcal{Y}$ reputation and standing in the market; and

-in the case of prospective independent directors, actual and perceived independence from Charter Hall.
+- integrity; - particular expertise (sector and functional); - how their skills complement those of the existing Board members; - reputation and standing in the market; and - in the case of prospective independent directors, actual and perceived independence from Charter Hall.

+As the REIT is an externally managed entity, it is not required to develop a Board skills matrix.

-The Board and the Nomination Committee use a Board skills matrix to identify any gaps in the skills and experience of the current directors in order to establish the search and assessment criteria for new directors.
-This matrix can be found under the 'Corporate Governance' section on our website.
+Notwithstanding this however, the Charter Hall Group's Nomination Committee has developed a Board skills matrix.
+This matrix is used to identify any gaps in the skills and experience of the Directors on the Board for the purposes of identifying the search and assessment criteria for new Directors.
+Please view our matrix under the 'Corporate Governance' section on our website.